 - 1970- The hospital was turned over to the community of Hartford and renamed Hartford Memorial Hospital.

 - 1977- The Medical Center Foundation of Hartford was formed.
 This prestigious group of community leaders, that started as the Hospitallers, continues to dedicate their time, talents and treasures to serve their neighbors.
-Charitable giving from community members have benefited programs including Adult Day Services, Personal Emergency Response Program, Medical Transportation, Sexual Assault Nurse Examiner, and Healing Garden.
+Charitable giving from community members have benefited programs including Adult Day Services, Personal Emergency Response Program, Medical Transportation, Sexual Assault Nurse Examiner, and Fitness Program.
 You can even make a Memorial & Honor gift, or donate to the Greatest Need Fund.

 - 1993- Hartford Memorial Hospital joined the Aurora Health Care system, which allowed it to preserve its assets and ensure the hospital remained a valuable resource for our community.